Follow us on social

 And for all of Sikorski’s comedy Eton-accented tough talk, it’s abundantly clear that Poland has no plans to show its force, having consistently expressed that it will not send troops to fight in Ukraine or participate in any so-called "reassurance force."
 This may in part be linked to an uncomfortable truth: Poland also has a fraught relationship with Ukraine.

 The Ukrainian government is often criticized for creating space for neo-Nazi sympathizing groups.
-That historical grievance remains an open wound in Poland to this day, on account of the Volyn massacre of July 1943, in which up to 100,000 Poles were stabbed, axed, beaten or burned to death by the Ukrainian Independence Army (UIA), which many far right figures in Ukraine continue to revere.
+That historical grievance remains an open wound in Poland to this day, on account of the Volyn massacre of July 1943, in which up to 100,000 Poles were stabbed, axed, beaten or burned to death by the Ukrainian Insurgent Army (UIA), which many far right figures in Ukraine continue to revere.

 This year, Poland named July 11 the National Day of Remembrance for Volyn Massacre victims.
 Polish President Karol Nawrocki has also proposed a law that would outlaw “Banderite” symbols, such as the Black and Red UIA flag, which you will commonly see today flown above the graves of fallen Ukrainian service personnel.